Iwoca

-iwoca Ltd. (/ɪˈwɒkə/) is a business finance provider operating in the UK and Germany, specialising in lending to small and medium sized enterprises (SMEs).
+Iwoca Ltd (/ɪˈwɒkə/; stylised iwoca) is a business finance provider operating in the UK and Germany, specialising in lending to small and medium-sized enterprises (SMEs).

-The company uses a combination of technology and human expertise to provide a high level of service, employing a mix of automated and manual credit analysis. iwoca offers a fast and simple application process, and has been recognised for high-quality customer service.
+The company uses a mix of automated and manual credit analysis. iwoca claims to offer a fast and simple application process, and has been recognised by users on Trustpilot for its customer service.

 iwoca was founded by Christoph Rieche and James Dear in October 2011 and began trading in the UK in March 2012.
 In 2015, iwoca also started operating in Germany.
 The company has seen continued growth in both the UK and Germany, with ever-growing loan books in both countries.

 Since its founding, iwoca has lent around £4 billion to 100,000 businesses.

 Products

 Business Loans

 iwoca's primary offering is a flexible, unsecured business loan which can be repaid early with no early repayment fees, also known as the Flexi-Loan.
 Loan terms on iwoca's small business loans range between 12 and 60 months, although they can be held for as little as one day.

 In the UK, business loans of up to £1 million are available to Limited Companies and Limited Liability Partnerships.
-In Germany, business loans of up to 500,000€ are available to all small businesses, including the self-employed.
+In Germany, business loans of up to €500,000 are available to all small businesses, including the self-employed.